jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 - Flexible

 :::notes
-- Well-represented in several major sectors.
+- Well-represented in major sectors.
 - Undeniably "proven" as a language.
 - Large, generally enthusiastic user community.
 - Core library is quite robust given its size.
+Source
   - `xz` $\to$ `16.9MB`
   - uncompressed $\to$ `78.5MB`
 :::